-This is such an integral part of your interview preparation.
-Interviewers want to know you've spent time getting to know the company and the position, so quickly scanning its website and the job listing won't cut it.
+This is such an integral part to your interview preparation.
+Interviewers and hiring managers want to know you've spent time getting to know the company and the position, so quickly scanning its website and the job listing won't cut it.

 You'll want to dive deeper with your pre-interview research to understand the company's mission, get familiar with its key players, be up to date on recent news, and scroll through its social media profiles.
 To find this information, take a look at the company's: